ocrmypdf/OCRmyPDF/README.rst

    sudo pip3 install ocrmypdf

-If you wish to install OCRmyPDF to a virtual environment to isolate system Python from modified, you can follow these steps.
+If you wish to install OCRmyPDF to a virtual environment to isolate the system Python, you can follow these steps.
 This includes a workaround `for a known, unresolved issue in Ubuntu 14.04's ensurepip package <http://www.thefourtheye.in/2014/12/Python-venv-problem-with-ensurepip-in-Ubuntu.html>`_: